wanelo/wanelo.github.io/_drafts/2016-02-03-decoupling-distributed-ruby-applications-with-rabbitmq.md

 There are a few major differences between RabbitMQ and SQS.
 One of the biggest differences is that messages are pushed to RabbitMQ consumers, whereas SQS consumers must poll for messages.
 This is likely only important when setting up the messaging infrastructure, as once the initial development cost is made in writing and deploying consumer processes it should be fairly transparent to developers.

 Another difference with SQS is that the queue is chosen by the message producer.
 Using only SQS, if a message must target multiple consumers the producer code must be configured to write to each queue.
-To us, this feels light tight binding between producers and consumers.
+To us, this feels like tight binding between producers and consumers.
 While SQS can be wired up to SNS to reduce the coupling, it's a little more complicated.

 The real reason we did not view SQS as a viable solution for us is that we run our code in the Joyent Public Cloud instead of AWS.
 Now that I have operated RabbitMQ for the time that I have, I might choose to do so again even for an AWS deployment.
 Familiarity breeds fraternity... or friendliness... or something.